BriarSMC/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 * Medium Chest
 * Small Chest

-#### Items
+#### Items/Power-ups

-Items only appear in containers.
+Items and power-ups can  appear in containers.
+Only power-ups are spawned dynamically during game play.
 Gems and coins serve no purpose other than giving the player a sense of accomplishment by collecting them.
 Collecting gems and coins only increases their respective counters in the UI.